szibis/sensu-plugins/handlers/mailer/README.md

 * send text or html mail
 * some advance options based and only on python graphite plugin - https://github.com/szibis/sensu-plugins
-* body templates default or use per check template
+* body and subject templated from default or use per check template override
   * use mail_body in check with your erubis template to everride default template
+  * use mail_mode to choose html or plain mode
   * use event hahshes to template values and extend emails - https://sensuapp.org/docs/0.20/api-events:
       * check - hash from all values from event check section - example: check['name']
       * client - hash from all values from event check section - example: client['address']